APSUCyberClub/Raspberry-Pi-Workshop-2024/InkypHat/Hardware Instructions.md

 1. Snap the male header into the circuit board on the Pi Zero.
 2. Connect the female header on the display to the male headers on the Pi Zero.

-## Waveshare Display

-1. Snap the male header into the Pi Zero.
-2. Connect the female header to the display of the male headers on Pi Zero.